 Can I get a replacement faceplate if my thermostat is not working correctly?

+No, you must replace the entire thermostat.
 The two parts of each thermostat are made together, and the manufacturer only supplies them in sets.

-If you are receiving an error message or your thermostat does not work properly, contact the manufacturer for help.
-If your product is under warranty, contact the manufacturer and they will replace it for you or give you a claim number you can use to get a replacement from us.
+If you are receiving an error message or your thermostat does not work properly, first contact the manufacturer for help.
+If your product is still under warranty, contact the manufacturer and they will replace it for you or give you a claim number you can use to get a replacement from us.

 Can a thermostat run two mats or cables at different times/temperatures?

-What does it mean for a thermostat to be Dual Voltage?
+What does it mean for a thermostat to be “dual voltage”?

-Can mats of different voltages be controlled by the same thermostat, since the thermostats are “Dual Voltage”?
+Can mats of different voltages be controlled by the same thermostat, since the thermostats are dual voltage?

-No, dual voltage means the thermostat can be used with either a 120v or 240v system, but the voltage coming into the thermostat from the breaker must always match the voltage of the heating elements attached to the thermostat.
+No, dual voltage means the thermostat can be used with either a 120V or 240V system, but the voltage coming into the thermostat from the breaker must always match the voltage of the heating elements attached to the thermostat.